 Donate to the NASFL Museum when you shop at Amazon:

-We are proud to announce that two of our members will be joining 25 World War II veterans aboard the Honor Flight South Florida to Washington, DC, on 11 October 2014.
+September 4, 2014: we are proud to announce that two of our members will be joining 25 World War II veterans aboard the Honor Flight South Florida to Washington, DC, on 11 October 2014.
 NASFL Museum's Founder & President Allan McElhiney (USS Asheville, USNR WWII & Korea), and Museum's Sgt. at Arms Ray Rivera (USS Bunker Hill, USNR WWII & Korea).
 We hope to greet them at their return approximately 8:30pm.
 More details to follow.

 Honor Flight South Florida